jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) the compliance costs incurred by taxpayers:
   (c) the resources available to approved AIM providers.
 (3) A determination may set out the tax year or years for which it is to apply, or a date from which it is to apply (the implementation date).
 (4) A determination (a later determination) may provide for the extension, limitation, variation, cancellation, or revocation of an earlier determination.
-The Commissioner must give at least 120 days notice of the implementation date of that later determination, in a publication chosen by the Commissioner.
+The Commissioner must publish the implementation date of that later determination at least 120 days before that date.
 (5) A determination under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 91AAY Class of taxpayers that must not use AIM method
 (1) The Commissioner may determine, for the purposes of section RC 5(5B)﻿(f) of the Income Tax Act 2007, that a class of taxpayers must not use the AIM method.
 (2) In making a determination the Commissioner must have regard to the risk that allowing the class of taxpayers to use the AIM method will result in less net revenue collectable from the class of taxpayers over time.
 (3) A determination may set out the tax year or years for which it is to apply, or a date from which it is to apply (the implementation date).
 (4) A determination (a later determination) may provide for the extension, limitation, variation, cancellation, or revocation of an earlier determination.
-The Commissioner must give at least 120 days notice of the implementation date of that later determination, in a publication chosen by the Commissioner.
+The Commissioner must publish the implementation date of that later determination at least 120 days before that date.
 (5) A determination under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 91AAZ AIM method information